Anne Emerson-Photographer,

 Annie is in good company - Swedish Nobel laureate Gunnar Myrdal said the same thing in different language!
 But we are wiser now and it's time to revisit what earlier analysts thought.

-The essays in the next section are for general readers.
+The essays in the next section (tan background, below) are for general readers.
 It will help if you have taken economics for business, but it is not required.

-A "best and final" summary for busy people may be found under the heading "Annie's Model" at left.
+A "best and final" summary of Annie's analysis, for busy people, may be found under the heading "Annie's Model" at left.

-The two working papers above were submitted to an academic journal, on or around March 2025.
-Annie is still awaiting a decision regarding publication.
+The first paper lays out the theoretical underpinning for the second one, and it should be read FIRST.
 These are technical articles, for professional economists, not for the general public.
 The second one was completed in haste and contains a few mistakes.
-However, Annie thinks the articles merit serious discussion as they are.
+However, Annie says the articles merit serious discussion as they are.

 Annie's general knowledge, economic training, and research data suggested to her, many years ago, that the global economy is a "closed system."
 You would have to be trained as a scientist or mathematician in order to know what that means, technically.